 Tom Mullooly is an energy lawyer with Foley & Lardner LLP.
 He has in-depth experience across all regulatory aspects of the energy industry and provides counsel on contracts, mergers and acquisitions, renewable project development, and state and federal and ISO compliance issues.
 He has led regulatory proceedings and litigation before FERC and in state commissions across the country.
 Tom is head of the firm’s Energy Regulation Practice and a member of the Environmental, Social, and Corporate Governance (ESG) Team.

-Tom has negotiated, reviewed and provided risk analysis for hundreds of key electric and natural gas industry agreements, including Power Purchase Agreements, Retail Supply Agreements, Interconnection Agreements, Station Power Agreements, Transmission Service Agreements, Steam Agreements, Pole Attachment Agreements, EPC Contracts; Agreements for natural gas transportation, distribution, and lateral line extension; Advanced Meter Reading Installation and Service Agreements.
+Tom has drafted, negotiated, reviewed and provided risk analysis for hundreds of key electric and natural gas industry agreements, including Power Purchase Agreements, Retail Supply Agreements, Interconnection Agreements, Station Power Agreements, Shared Facility Agreements, Interconnection Services Agreements, Transmission Service Agreements, Steam Agreements, and Pole Attachment Agreements; Agreements for natural gas transportation, distribution, and lateral line extension.

 His clients have included integrated utilities, independent power producers, generation developers, strategic and financial investors, and major industrial and commercial electric and natural gas consumers.
 Counterparties in his transactional work have included investor-owned utilities, independent generators, MISO, PJM, SPP, NYISO, ISO-NE, CAISO, irrigation districts, cooperatives, BPA, TVA, Colorado River Water Authority, and CA Division of Water Resources.

-He has geographic experience in over forty states and provinces and every region and RTO in the U.S., including PJM, MISO, SPP, NYISO, ISO-NE, CAISO, ERCOT, NMISA, Ontario IESO.
+He has geographic experience in over 40 states and provinces and every region and RTO in the United States, including PJM, MISO, SPP, NYISO, ISO-NE, CAISO, ERCOT, NMISA, Ontario IESO.

 Tom has led legal regulatory/business risk analysis on hundreds of power plant acquisitions valued in billions of dollars.
 He has negotiated key terms and conditions and identified regulatory risks and mitigation strategies.
 He has identified required state and federal regulatory approvals and developed and implemented strategies for successfully securing same.